311-code/ComfyUI-MagicClip_Strength/README.md

 ## 💡 How to Use

 - After installation, use the node to adjust Clip strength directly in your workflows.
-- For more refined control over SDXL models, experiment with `clip_g` and `clip_l` strengths.
+- For more refined control over SDXL models, experiment with `clip_g` and `clip_l` strengths and positive and negative values, layer_idx, and size_cond_factor. (as shown in example image)
 - PS.
-Highly recommend using a 'saveclip' node on SDXL checkpoint, then use the saved custom clip_l into dualclip loader to mix and match clip_l with various models. (use this node and adjust strength)
+I also highly trying out a 'saveclip' node on your favorite SDXL checkpoint, then use the newly saved custom clip_l in dualclip loader to mix and match clip_l with various models. (use this node and adjust strength)

 ## 💖 Support Me